Sheriff Tom Dart calls for more funding to recover guns from owners whose gun licenses were revoked

 Among the 27,000 Cook County residents whose FOID cards have been voided are 1,863 people who have been deemed a “clear and present danger” to public safety; 5,368 who have been judged to have a serious mental illness; and 5,700 who were required to surrender their firearms because of a protective order, Dart said.

-Legislation setting aside the $2 million for FOID enforcement in 2019 as part of reforms to gun laws that came after Gary Martin, whose FOID card had been revoked, brought a gun with him the day he was fired at the Henry Pratt manufacturing plant in Aurora and shot and killed five of his co-workers.
-The Cook County Sheriff’s Department receives $700,000 of that total, but Dart suggested that $8 million to $10 million statewide would be necessary to make a dent in the growing list of FOID revocations.
+Legislation setting aside the $2 million for FOID enforcement in 2019 was part of reforms to gun laws enacted after a mass shooting at the Henry Pratt manufacturing plant in Aurora.
+Gary Martin, whose FOID card had been revoked, brought a gun with him the day he was fired from Pratt and shot and killed five of his co-workers.
+The Cook County Sheriff’s Department receives $700,000 of that total, but Dart suggested $8 million to $10 million statewide would be necessary to make a dent in the growing list of FOID revocations.

 Dart’s department in 2013 created a seven-officer Gun Suppression Team that spends the bulk of its time tracking down FOID violators and making the often tense trips to collect the weapons.
 In the last 10 years, the team has worked 7,000 cases and recovered more than 1,000 guns.